Ideas on Safe Motherhood

 I would like to focus on preventing loneliness and postpartum depression.

-In Denmark Health Visitors organized from the municipality visit families with newborn babies and follow-up on both mothers’ and babies’ well-being the first years of their lives.
+In Denmark Health Visitors organised from the municipality visit families with newborn babies and follow-up on both mothers’ and babies’ well-being the first years of their lives.
 We are educated as nurses and take another education on health and children’s development before we can use the “Health Visitor” title.
 See more here a postcard from Denmark

 I would involve her husband to be more engaged in the child’s emotional development and help the family to ask for practical assistance from their family or friends.